An 1885 print of the house from "Morris's Views of Seats"

 Built / Designed For: Sir Edmund Anderson

-Collections: The Long Gallery contains the chair and table used by Henry Grey, 1st Duke of Suffolk, the father of Lady Jane Grey.
+Collections: The Long Gallery contains the chair and table used by Henry Grey, 1st Duke of Suffolk, father of Lady Jane Grey.

-Comments: Arbury, one of the most complete and best preserved Gothic Revival houses in England, is often called the "Gothic Gem of the Midlands," or the "Strawberry Hill of the Midlands."
+Comments: Arbury, one of the most complete and best-preserved Gothic Revival houses in England, is often called the "Gothic Gem of the Midlands," or the "Strawberry Hill of the Midlands."
 Pevsner called the house "one of the finest examples of the early Gothic Revival in England."

 Architect: William Hiorne (Hiorns)